 - Read the Low Income Housing Tax Credit (LIHTC) Lease Addendum

-Each year the department updates the Public Housing Agency (PHA) 5-Year and Annual Plan, outlining the current goals and objectives, and submits it to the U.S. Department of Housing and Urban Development.
+Each year the department updates the Public Housing Agency (PHA) 5-Year and Annual Plan, outlining the current goals and objectives, and the Admission and Continued Occupancy Policy (ACOP) which establishes written policies and internal policies for living in subsidized housing.
+These documents are approved by the Board of County Commissioners and are submitted to the U.S. Department of Housing and Urban Development.

 Because there are so many families who need affordable rental housing, the fairest way for housing authorities to select families is through a waiting list.
 Find out information on applying; waiting list ranking numbers and more.